couchbaselabs/observability/README.md

 * Reproducible ephemeral container with custom configuration via GitOps
   * Configuration of cluster connection & credentials
   * Addition of custom alerts and tuning/inhibition of those alerts, plus addition of custom dashboards
+* Integration with an existing stack
+  * Use Grafana operator here to create a separate stack in another namespace and demonstrate we can use this.

 Variation points:
 * Clusters with and without Prometheus end points